auremoser/mozsci/log/worklog.md

 * gdi newsletter
 * lots of back and forth for email stuff
 * flight to cape town
+* got back to alex fuser about some details related to
 * emails

 ## 6/10/17